Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

   and fade out through the rainbow to blue for vertices farther away from the bone.

-You may select a different bone with :kbd:`RMB` while weight painting, provided the armature was left in *Pose mode* as described above.
+You may select a different bone with :kbd:`RMB` while weight painting, provided the armature was left in *Pose Mode* as described above.
 This will activate the vertex group sharing the name with the selected bone, and display related weights.
 If the mesh skins the bones, you will not be able to see the bones because the mesh is painted.